 You can see another example in a weather app: Let’s say you’re busy making breakfast, and then you find a message from your app letting you know what type of snow conditions you’ll find on your way to your destination.
 You can then react by choosing the right clothes.

 What if you wanted to know the lowest price for a flight ticket?
-With the right app, you can save a considerable amount of time (and money) if you allow the application to inform you about the lowest prices.
+With the right app, you can save considerable time (and money) if you allow the application to inform you about the lowest prices.

 What is SMS?

-The Short Message Service opens the door to SMS marketing, which is sending transactional messages or promotional campaigns to people who have consented to receive them using this technology.
-It’s used to alert about updates, time-sensitive offers, or other services.
+The Short Message Service opens the door to SMS marketing, sending transactional messages or promotional campaigns to people who have consented to receive them using this technology.
+In addition, it alerts about updates, time-sensitive offers, or other services.

 Is SMS marketing part of digital marketing?
-It’s part of a multichannel strategy that may also include social media, websites, and mobile apps.
-You can trace its importance to how it works with other mediums, it’s a great tool to support email and social media.
+It’s part of a multichannel strategy that may include social media, websites, and mobile apps.
+You can trace its importance to how it works with other mediums.
+It’s a great tool to support email and social media.

-Many services like online banking use SMSs to corroborate the right user is trying to log-in to the website.
+Many services like online banking use SMSs to corroborate the correct user is trying to log in to the website.

-You’ll find mobile devices such as smartphones differentiate from other hardware through a series of principles.
+Mobile devices such as smartphones differentiate from other hardware through principles.
 The first principle is that it’s personal.
 People don’t share their phones.
 The second principle is that people carry them all the time.
-Think about it, when you leave your house you carry your keys, wallet, and smartphone.
+Think about it, when you leave your house, you bring your keys, wallet, and smartphone.

 The fifth principle is that smartphones are ready at the point of creative inspiration.
-You can take pictures, videos and write down ideas.
+You can take pictures and videos and write down ideas.
 The sixth principle is accurate audience measurement.
 Transactions can be tracked.
 SMS, voice calls, and internet access.

 The seventh principle is all about social context.
-It provides information about who you’re talking to, who you shared an eBook with, the time you made a call, etc. The eighth principle is about augmented reality.
+It provides information about who you’re talking to, whom you shared an eBook with when you made a call, etc. The eighth principle is augmented reality.
 There is a trend to add a layer of information to the real world.
-The ninth principle is that smartphones provide a digital interface.
+Finally, the ninth principle is that smartphones provide a digital interface.
 They can be used as a control for an automated house, remote control for the TV, etc.

 The short answer to this debate is: It depends on your needs.
 The long answer takes many considerations into account.
 Both mobile websites and apps can be accessed through a mobile device.

 HTML pages linked together are websites’ building blocks.
 Responsive websites adapt to different browsers, device sizes, and platforms.
-They are slowly becoming the standard in online applications and website visuals.
+As a result, they are slowly becoming the standard in online applications and website visuals.

-A native mobile app is a software created for one platform, Android, or iOS.
+A native mobile app is a software created for one platform, Android or iOS.
 They are installed on the gadget itself.
-A native app is made in the programming language of choice of the device’s operating system (OS) Apps live separately from websites, and they are usually designed to be an extension of a brand.
+A native app is made in the device’s operating system (OS) programming language.
+Apps live separately from websites, and they are usually designed to be an extension of a brand.

-You can use Software as a Service (SAAS) solutions.
+You can use the software as a Service (SAAS) solutions.
 These solutions are available to clients over the internet.
 They usually work on browsers and are a direct competition to apps.
-You’ll find that you sometimes use one solution over the other in accord with the situation at hand.
+You’ll find that you sometimes use one solution over the other by the situation.

 We explored some interesting statistics about mobile devices.
-We then answered the question what is an app?
-We then explored an important feature of apps: push messages.
-We explored what SMSs are, followed by detailing mobile principles.
+We then answered the question what an app is?
+We then explored an essential feature of apps: push messages.
+Next, we explored what SMSs are, followed by detailing mobile principles.

-Finally, we analyzed the debate on Apps vs Websites.
+Finally, we analyzed the debate on Apps vs. Websites.
 As you can see, the mobile world is growing by leaps and bounds.
 What can you do to benefit from it?
-Analyze if your blog’s layout is responsive, think about how your email newsletter subscribers receive your communications.
+Analyze if your blog’s layout is responsive, and consider how your email newsletter subscribers receive your communications.
 Answer how many of these subscribers check their phones to consume your content.
 This is just a starting point.
-Think about how you can better serve your community through mobile features and apps.
+Think about how to better serve your community through mobile features and apps.